-- 3. Commercial or political purposes; - 4.
-Personal gain such as selling access of a Roosevelt County user login, for or by performing work for profit with County resources in a manner not authorized by the County; - Attempting to circumvent or subvert security measures on Roosevelt County's network resources or any other system connected to or accessible through the Internet: - 6.
-Use Internet access for interception of network traffic for any purpose unless engaged in authorized network administration; - Make or use illegal copies of copyrighted material, store such copies on County equipment, or transmit these copies over the Roosevelt County network. - B. Employees will not load non-work related software programs or non-work related download files to their County owned computers either directly from the internet or from other devices without the written authorization of the Department Head or Elected Official or the IT Technician.
+- Electronic mail or messaging services shall not be used to harass, intimidate or otherwise annoy another person; - 2.
+Private, recreational or other non-County related activities; - 3.
+Commercial or political purposes; - Personal gain such as selling access of a Roosevelt County user login, for or by performing work for profit with County resources in a manner not authorized by the County; - Attempting to circumvent or subvert security measures on Roosevelt County's network resources or any other system connected to or accessible through the Internet; - Use Internet access for interception of network traffic for any purpose unless engaged in authorized network administration; - Make or use illegal copies of copyrighted material, store such copies on County equipment, or transmit these copies over the Roosevelt County network. - B. Employees will not load non-work related software programs or non-work related download files to their County owned computers either directly from the internet or from other devices without the written authorization of the Department Head or Elected Official or the IT Technician.
 Such activity may result in interference with proper and appropriate use of business equipment and interfere with the County's business, and it may also result in the corruption, through influx of virus or otherwise, of County equipment. - C. Employees will not attach peripherals or other electronic devises to their County owned computers without the written authorization of the Department Head or Elected Official or IT Technician.
 Such activity may result in the interference with proper and appropriate use of the County's business. - D. The County at any time, and without notice, reserves and intends to exercise the right to review, audit, intercept, access, and disclose any and all information created, sent, received, or otherwise accessed through the email system or through the internet.
-This includes information that has been deleted from an employee's computer which may be retrieved from the computer's backup system. - E. Excessive personal calls, texts or emails during the workday, regardless of the device used, can interfere with employee productivity and be distracting to others.
+This includes information that has been deleted from an employee's computer which may be retrieved from the computer's backup system.

+- E. Excessive personal calls, texts or emails during the workday, regardless of the device used, can interfere with employee productivity and be distracting to others.
 Employees shall keep personal communications to a minimum while on duty, whether they are using the County electronic communication device, or the employee's personal device.
 Department Head or Elected Officials shall be responsible for disciplining their employees. - F. Employees shall abide by acceptable business etiquette for cell phone use by placing phones or other electronic communication devices on silent or vibrate during meetings, conferences and in other location where incoming calls may disrupt the normal workflow.